 10. Review sex-offender registries to determine if registered individuals live/work in the area or might otherwise be associated with the case.

-- NCMEC has a Sex Offender Tracking Team (SOTT) available to any law enforcement agencies to serve as an information clearinghouse.
+- NCMEC has a Sex Offender Tracking Team (SOTT) available to all law enforcement agencies to serve as an information clearinghouse.

 - U.S. Department of Justice National Sex Offender Public Website

-Activation of an AMBER Alert can be a critically important tool in engaging the public in efforts to locate an abducted child.
-Be aware of your state’s AMBER Alert plan’s criteria for issuing an alert.
+Activation of an AMBER Alert or other public alerting system (if AMBER Alert criteria are not met) can be a critically important tool in engaging the public in efforts to locate an endangered missing or abducted child.
+Be aware of your state’s AMBER Alert plan criteria for issuing an alert.

-- If an AMBER Alert is issued, be sure to have telecommunications personnel update the missing child record with the AA (AMBER Alert Flag).
+- If an AMBER Alert is issued, work with telecommunications personnel to update the missing child record with the AA (AMBER Alert Flag).

 - Find your state’s AMBER Alert Contact Information